uwindsorvgdc/workshops/Boat Shooting Game/README.md

 1) Make sure you have unity 2021 or higher installed on your machine, if not install the latest version so you don't run into any compatibility issues
 2) Create a unity account if you haven't already
 3) Open the packages file in the repo and follow the links to add each asset to your unity account, 2 packages in total.
-4) We encourage you to have a gaming controller that works with your laptop with you, but if that is not possible, fear not, a keyboard is your best friend!

 If you have any trouble with any of the steps above, you can shoot us a message on the discord server before hand, and we will happily help you